GalinaBujurdzhieva/ReactProject/README.md

 &emsp;**Server - SoftUni Practice Server**.

+It has seeded data about Users, Blogs, Trainers, Testimonials, Courses and Best Proposals.

 In order to start this project you have to do the following:
 1. Clone the repo